Vaesea/godottux/README.md

 ## What this doesn't recreate / use
 - Levels
-- Old Sounds (although you can easily add the old sounds back in)
-- Tux with the parts separated
-- Holding action key to slow down
 - Accurate Main Menu
 - Accurate Options Menu
 - Multiple Profiles (if someone were to add this in, along with a way to change which profile you're using, that'd be cool!)